European clubs attack proposed FIFA reforms

 Nearly all the world's top players are with European teams.
 FIFA's international competitions depend on a calendar, agreed between FIFA and the clubs, which allow them to be released for their national teams on certain dates.

-If the clubs were to pull out of those agreements, it could throw international football into chaos.
+If the clubs were to pull out of those agreements, it could throw international soccer into chaos.

 "INCREASED FRUSTRATION"